aram-aramyan/Nop.Plugin.Widgets.CSlider/README.md

+# Status

+This project is no longer actively developed.

 # Nop.Plugin.Widgets.CSlider

 CSlider plugin allows you to add unlimited slides with image, title and description to your NopCommerce powered website.